Analyzing Kodiak Sciences (EVER) & Its Competitors

 |$1.35 billion

-Kodiak Sciences’ rivals have higher revenue and earnings than Kodiak Sciences.
-Kodiak Sciences is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Kodiak Sciences’ competitors have higher revenue and earnings than Kodiak Sciences.
+Kodiak Sciences is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

-This table compares Kodiak Sciences and its rivals’ net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a breakdown of current ratings and target prices for Kodiak Sciences and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings and target prices for Kodiak Sciences and its competitors, as provided by MarketBeat.com.

 |Sell Ratings